-- Ensuring that the necessary professional and administrative capacity to administer the grant in a financially sound and professional manner is in place, - Ensuring that the required level of own contribution from the partners is included in the applicable reports, - Ensuring submission of progress reports, financial reports, and audited financial accounts to DMFA and that the audit reports comply with the applicable rules and regulations in these administrative guidelines, the country of project implementation, and/or any other rules and regulations applicable, - Managing the overall cash flow requirements to ensure continuous implementation, including the submission of a disbursement request for funds to the DMFA through the DGBP Secretariat, - Receiving audit report(s) from and disbursing funds to the commercial partner(s) based on the commercial partner(s) externally audited actual expenditure for prior periods, - Ensuring that the partnership maintains a dialogue with the Danish Representation in the country where the project is implemented, - Ensuring that reference is made to the support from the DMFA in communication on partnership activities and results by the partnership partners, including using the DMFA and the DGBP logo on publications and informing DMFA and the Danish Representation about communication activities on a continuous basis and as a minimum through yearly communication plans, - Ensuring that bonus points from flights are not used for private purposes but used towards lowering the price of other work-related trips arranged by the organisation, - Informing sub-grantees, if any, of the rules and regulations of these administrative guidelines, - Ensuring that the DMFA, The Office of the Auditor General in Denmark and the Public Accounts Committee in Denmark, upon request, get full access and assistance to the inspection of the project, document review, financial analyses, and inventory control,
+- Ensuring that the necessary professional and administrative capacity to administer the grant in a financially sound and professional manner is in place. - Undertaking and documenting timely due diligence / financial management capacity assessment of partners (sub-grantees) in the partnership (c.f. annex 20). - Ensuring that the required level of own contribution from the partners is included in the applicable reports. - Ensuring submission of progress reports, financial reports, and audited financial accounts to DMFA (through the DGBP Secretariat) and that the audit reports comply with the applicable rules and regulations in these administrative guidelines, the country of project implementation, and/or any other rules and regulations applicable. - Managing the overall cash flow requirements to ensure continuous implementation, including the submission of a disbursement request for funds to the DMFA (through the DGBP Secretariat). - Receiving audit report(s) from and disbursing funds to the commercial partner(s) based on the commercial partner(s) externally audited actual expenditure for prior periods. - Ensuring that the partnership maintains a dialogue with the Danish Representation in the country where the project is implemented. - Ensuring that reference is made to the support from the DMFA in communication on partnership activities and results by the partnership partners, including using the DMFA and the DGBP logo on publications and informing DMFA and the Danish

-• Ensuring that the grant is administered in accordance with the corruption clause of the DMFA and that the same clause is included in agreements and contracts with partners and suppliers as follows:

-"No offer, payment, consideration, or benefit of any kind, which could be regarded as an illegal or corrupt practise, shall be made, promised, sought or accepted - neither directly nor indirectly - as an inducement or reward in relation to activities funded under this agreement, incl. tendering, award, or execution of contracts.
-Any such practise will be grounds for the immediate cancellation of this agreement/contract and for such additional action, civil and/or criminal, as may be appropriate.,"

-- Ensuring that all agreements with partners receiving parts of the DMFA grant include the following clause regarding the Prevention of Sexual Abuse, Harassment and Exploitation: - "The parties agree to actively prevent sexual exploitation, abuse, and harassment (PSEAH)2, and to ensure, in the best possible way, that the intervention is carried out in an environment free of all kinds of exploitation, abuse and harassment, sexually or otherwise, especially in the case of particularly vulnerable groups," and - Ensuring that suppliers and partners receiving parts of the DMFA grant are not included on the UN or EU sanctions lists and that all sub-grant agreements include the following clause regarding anti-terrorism and restrictive measures:
+- Representation about communication activities on a continuous basis and as a minimum through yearly communication plans. - Informing sub-grantees, if any, of the rules and regulations of these administrative guidelines. - Undertaking and documenting monitoring of project implementation progress and compliance with guidelines, including in relation to other partners and sub-contractors. - Promptly inform the DMFA and partners of any condition (including changes to any partner's financial viability), which interferes or threatens to interfere with the successful implementation of the project. - Ensuring that all relevant documents and communication (including due diligence and monitoring or field reports/actions) are properly documented and archived. - Ensuring that the DMFA, The Office of the Auditor General in Denmark and the Public Accounts Committee in Denmark, upon request, get full access and assistance to the inspection of the project, document review, financial analyses, and inventory control. - Ensuring that the grant is administered in accordance with the corruption clause of the DMFA and that the same clause is included in agreements and contracts with partners and suppliers as follows: - "No offer, payment, consideration, or benefit of any kind, which could be regarded as an illegal or corrupt practise, shall be made, promised, sought or accepted neither directly nor indirectly as an inducement or reward in relation to activities funded under this agreement, incl. tendering, award, or execution of contracts.
+Any such practise will be grounds for the immediate cancellation of this agreement/contract and for such additional action, civil and/or criminal, as may be appropriate." - Ensuring that all agreements with partners receiving parts of the DMFA grant include the following clause regarding the Prevention of Sexual Abuse, Harassment and Exploitation: - "The parties agree to actively prevent sexual exploitation, abuse, and harassment (PSEAH)2, and to ensure, in the best possible way, that the intervention is carried out in an environment free of all kinds of exploitation, abuse and harassment, sexually or otherwise, especially in the case of particularly vulnerable groups.
+In the event that the partners receive reports of allegations of SEAH, the Implementing Partner will take timely and appropriate action to investigate the allegation and, where warranted, take disciplinary measures or civil and/or criminal action.

-"Consistent with United Nations (UN) Security Council Resolutions relating to terrorism, including UNSC Resolution 1373 (2001), 1267 (1999), 2462 (2019), the European Union's (EU) Consolidated list of persons, groups, and entities subject to EU financial sanctions and other related resolutions the Parties are firmly committed to the international fight against terrorism, and, in particular, against the financing of terrorism.

-It is the policy of Denmark to seek to ensure that none of its funds are made available to, or for the benefit of, third parties - whether entities, individuals, or groups of individuals - designated by the EU as subject to restrictive measures in the lists provided at www.sanctionsmap.eu or individuals, groups of individuals or entities associated with terrorism or designated by the UN Security Council and its committees.

-The Implementing Partner undertakes to ensure that the activities funded under the Agreement at all times comply with all applicable rules and regulations including relevant UN and EU restrictive measures.